 Kristen Jacobs, FNP-C, MSN Founder/Owner, Aesthetic Injector

 My name is Kristen Jacobs.
 I am a Board Certified Nurse Practitioner, and the owner and founder of KJ Aesthetics.
-I live in Orange Village, Ohio with my husband, two baby boys (3rd on the way), and two adorable chihuahuas-Fendi and Coco.
+I live in Orange Village, Ohio with my husband, am a boy mama of 3, and have two adorable chihuahuas-Fendi and Coco.
 I have a comprehensive educational background consisting of two Bachelor’s degrees-one in Psychology from the University of Illinois and my second in Nursing from Ursuline College.
 Furthermore, I have a Master’s Degree in Nursing from Case Western Reserve University, the #6 ranked MSN program in the country.

 How much Botox/Dysport will I need?